netxms/netxms-doc/admin/object-management.rst

 Agent Table
 ~~~~~~~~~~~

+.. versionadded:: 3.0.0

-:guilabel:`Agent Table` is used to get agent list from node on which it is executed
+:guilabel:`Agent Table` is used to get agent table from node on which it is executed
 and then show results in the table form.

 .. figure:: _images/obj_tool_agent_table.png